 Concurrency¶

-- queue: Run in a queue
+- queue: Run in a queue (default for the

-- task: Run in a task
+shellchannel) - task: Run in a task (default for the

-- thread: Run in a Caller thread
+controlchannel) - thread: Run in a worker thread

 from async_kernel import utils

-from async_kernel.typing import KernelConcurrencyMode, MsgType, RunMode
+from async_kernel.typing import MsgType

 kernel = utils.get_kernel()